jovibor/HexCtrl/README.md

     PBYTE        pData { };                             //Data pointer for DATA_MEMORY mode.
 Not used in other modes. bool         fMutable { false };                    //Is data mutable (editable) or read-only.
 };

 ```

 ### [](#)HEXSPANSTRUCT
+This struct is used mostly in selection and bookmarking routines.
+It shows offset and size of the data.
 ```cpp
 struct HEXSPANSTRUCT
 {